erikafdes/AndroidProgram/Fragment/README.md

 ---

 ##  Concepts Used

 ### ListFragment
 Displays a list of items using a ListView.

 ### DetailFragment
-Displays the details of the item selected in the ListFragment.
+Displays the details of the selected item.

 ### Fragment Transaction
 Used to switch between ListFragment and DetailFragment dynamically.